Alcohol Regulations to Consider on a Sunday

 Sunday Alcohol Regulations and Restaurants

-The rules for restaurants and alcohol can also become quite particular when examining available hours of sale and consumption on Sundays, resulting in some bars and restaurants adhering to a noon-midnight schedule on Sundays.
+The rules for restaurants can also become quite particular when examining available hours of sale and alcohol consumption on Sundays, resulting in some bars and restaurants adhering to a noon-midnight schedule on Sundays.

 Many restaurants are able to provide drink specials during Sunday brunch to their patrons.
 For example, restaurants and bars are able to provide alcohol to guests between the hours of 10 am and noon.
 However, these drinks can only hit the table if there is already food being served to the party.
 After noon, the standard noon-midnight rules for on-premise consumption apply, unless you’re located in an area that is legal for extended hours.
 If so, you may sell or serve alcoholic beverages for on-premise consumption until 2:00 AM.